stevertaylor/NX01/README.md

 8. Download [NX01](https://github.com/stevertaylor/NX01.git) by
    cloning the repository -- `git clone https://github.com/stevertaylor/NX01.git`.
-9. Copy `nanograv-pulsar-store.ipynb` to a new notebook for your own specific use.
+9. Copy `nanograv-pulsar-store-9yr.ipynb` to a new notebook for your own specific use.
 Change all paths to reflect where you have NANOGrav par and tim data.
 NANOGrav noise files are included in the data directory.
 The end result should produce a directory